Deltares/iMOD-Documentation/docs/qgis_user_manual.rst

   * "Map canvas extent" sets the bounding box to the map canvas

+* The "Select" group contains a set of buttons to spatially select data to be forwarded to the 3D viewer

+  * The "Draw fence diagram" button allows to draw lines on the map canvas which can be forwared to the 3D viewer to draw a fence diagram.
+    Press the button to start drawing mode.
+Left-click to start drawing a line; right-click to stop drawing the line.

+  * The "Clear fence diagram" button clears all lines from the map canvas

+  * The "Draw extent" buttons allows you to click and drag a box that allows you to set a bounding box.
+    The iMOD viewer will only load the data within this boundary box, which can be useful when exploring specific areas in large datasets.
+    Drawing an bounding box will update the "Extent" widget.

+* The "View" group contains a set of buttons to interact with the 3D viewer

   * "Start iMOD viewer" starts the iMOD viewer and immediately loads the data selected in the widget.

   * "Load mesh data" remove previous data from viewer and load new mesh data in it.

   * "Load fence diagram" loads the lines drawn with "Draw fence diagram" to the viewer and renders a fence diagram.

-* "Load legend" transfer legend in Qgis map layer to fence diagram and/or mesh data in the 3D viewer for the selected variable in the Qgis map canvas.
+  * "Load legend" transfers legend in the Qgis map layer to fence diagram and/or mesh data in the 3D viewer for the selected variable in the Qgis map canvas.

 .. image:: screenshots/qgis/3d-viewer.png